-The Toxics Release Inventory (TRI) is a resource for learning about toxic chemical releases and pollution prevention activities reported by industrial and federal facilities.
-The following information on reviewing and using TRI data may be helpful to those using the data for research purposes, like academic institutions and journalists.
+The Toxics Release Inventory (TRI) is a unique resource for learning about toxic chemical releases, waste management practices and pollution prevention activities reported by industrial and federal facilities.
+The following information on reviewing and using TRI data may be helpful to those using the data for research purposes, such as academicians, scientists, and journalists.

 On this page: